Intercountry Adoption Northern Territory: Process, Wait Times & Costs

 Stage 4: Travel and Bonding

 Adoptive parents must travel to the child's country of origin.
-Depending on the country, you may need to attend a court hearing overseas, complete a bonding period (sometimes several weeks or months), and satisfy the sending country's exit requirements.
+Depending on the country, you may need to attend a court hearing overseas, complete a bonding period, and satisfy the sending country's exit requirements.
 The child then travels to Australia on a Subclass 102 Adoption Visa.

 Stage 5: Finalization in the NT

 Some overseas adoptions are legally finalized in the partner country and are automatically recognized in Australia under bilateral agreements.
-Others require a second finalization in the NT Supreme Court after you return home — particularly where the overseas process does not meet Hague Convention standards.
+Others require a second finalization in the NT Local Court after you return home, depending on the program and the legal effect of the overseas order.
 Your social worker will tell you which applies to your program.

-If you need to be guided through exactly what documents Territory Families requires at each stage, the Northern Territory Adoption Process Guide covers the full checklist in detail.
+If you need to be guided through exactly what documents DCF requires at each stage, the Northern Territory Adoption Process Guide covers the full checklist in detail.

 Free Download